hichhub/docs/rest/02-hich-api-route-patern.md

 - Version: 1.0.0

 # Summary
-HARP is name of our routes patern that is customised by us base of entities we used ...
+HARP is name of our routes pattern that is customised by us base of entities we used ...

 # Detailed design
 We only return data of one entities in our resource result .